International Sports Sciences Association

-The International Sports Sciences Association is an organization that operates as an education and certification company for fitness trainers, personal trainers, strength and conditioning coaches, nutritionists, nutrition coaches, aerobic instructors, and medical professionals.
+The International Sports Sciences Association (ISSA) is an organization that operates as an education and certification company for fitness trainers, personal trainers, strength and conditioning coaches, nutritionists, nutrition coaches, and aerobic instructors.

-The ISSA offers a general fitness certification course for personal training and ten specialized fitness certification courses, including fitness nutrition, sports nutrition, strength and conditioning, bodybuilding, transformation, exercise therapy, senior fitness and youth fitness.
-The student obtains the status of “Coach” after completion of two specializations, ”Elite Trainer" after completion of three courses and "Master Trainer" after completion of six courses.

 Instruction is based on exercise assessment, nutritional planning, fitness instruction, sports medicine practice, and post-rehabilitation training.
-The school has enrolled over 300,000 students, both in fitness education and continuing education courses.
+The school has enrolled over 300,000 students in its fitness education and continuing education courses.

 History

-No official requirements or standards of physical training existed until the fitness boom of the 1980s.
 The International Sports Sciences Association was founded in 1988, when, "recognizing the need for standardization and credibility, Dr. Sal Arria and Dr. Frederick Hatfield created a personal fitness training program to merge gym experience with practical and applied sciences."
-In keeping with this standard, the ISSA became a Provisional Affiliate of the National Board of Fitness Examiners in 2004.
+The ISSA became a Provisional Affiliate of the National Board of Fitness Examiners in 2004.

-The National Board of Fitness Examiners was founded to develop nationally based and uniform standards of practice for personal fitness trainers to be used to administer an NBFE provided written and practical examination followed by registration of those who successfully pass the test process.
-Under NBFE’s procedure, preparation for the NBFE examination can take several forms and includes training through a number of affiliated organizations who themselves include certifying organizations for fitness professionals, including the ISSA.
 In 2009, the ISSA became the first fitness organization to earn accreditation by a federally recognized accrediting agency—the Distance Education and Training Council (an accrediting agency recognized by the United States Department of Education and the Council for Higher Education Accreditation).

-As a result, the ISSA was added to the list of GI Jobs' Military Friendly Schools in 2010, being approved by the Department of Defense for the Defense Activity for Non-Traditional Education Support (DANTES) to accept U.S. Armed Forces Tuition Assistance and the Military Spouse Career Advancement Account (MyCAA) Financial Assistance program.
+In 2019, Andrew Wyant joined ISSA as its president and CEO.
+In 2021, ISSA was acquired by Tailwind Capital.